 In Cerro Cahui, we hiked around Lake Peten in a wildlife refuge biotope in a beautiful rainforest.
 This was lovely but unfortunately, we didn’t see any animals.

-We appreciated touring ARCAS, a NGO that is accredited by the Global Federation of Animal Sanctuaries as having met the highest standard in humane animal care.
+We appreciated seeing ARCAS, a NGO that is accredited by the Global Federation of Animal Sanctuaries as having met the highest standard in humane animal care.
 We toured the facility and saw many animals very close up, including jaguars, that because of human interference or negligence, now sadly found themselves permanent residents at ARCAS.
-I liked learning about the facility and the animals, but not so much that I would have regretted missing it.
-Unless you are very interested in animal care, this is an experience that you could skip for a Tikal Guatemala day trip.

 Lake Peten Itza

-Finally, we toured Lake Peten around Flores.
+Finally, we explored Lake Peten around Flores.
 I liked seeing the different homes scattered on the shores across from Flores.
 We also boated around an island in the middle of the lake that for whatever reason, was home to dozens of iguanas tucked into the tress.
-Overall, it was interesting but not as much as Antigua or Lake Atitlan.
-I could have easily given this up for a Tikal Guatemala day trip, if it had been needed.

 Crater Azul is the only exception.
+I would have regretted missing this day trip had we done the Tikal Guatemala day trip.
 If you have an extra day to spare, I would try and fit in a visit to Crater Azul while it remains untouched by tourism.

 We drove 1 1/2 hours from Flores.
 After, we boated another 1 1/2 hours on the dark and murky waters of La Pasion river, and along the stunning Pucte and San Teodoro streams.
 Along the river, we saw crocodiles, iguanas and snakes.
 Right alongside the wildlife, we watched locals washing their clothes and kids swimming.
 Then, we abruptly found ourselves on crystal clear blue waters on Pucte and San Teodoro where we could see and touch pristine aquatic plant and sea life with ease.
 We snorkelled and boated in this beautiful untouched and unique part of Guatemala and loved it.

 Should you take a Tikal Guatemala day trip?
 If you only have one day to spare, then taking a Tikal Guatemala day trip is a perfectly reasonable decision.
-The flight to and from Flores is easy and fast.
-The transfer from Flores to Tikal is safe and efficient.
-Further, the half day tour of Tikal provides a wonderful introduction to this magnificent Mayan archaeological sight.
-It will be a long day, but it will be pleasant, stress free and fascinating.
+The flight to and from Flores was easy and fast.
+The transfer from Flores to Tikal was safe and efficient.
+Further, the half day tour of Tikal provided a wonderful introduction to this magnificent Mayan archaeological sight.
+It would be a long day, but it would be pleasant, stress free and fascinating.